The Bachelorette Recap Jordan Gets Naked

 This date would not have been interesting were it not for Rachel Lindsay.
 Rachel is glowing and — dare I say it? — Bryan Abasolo is downright charming.
 They introduce the date, an obstacle course for marriage.
 It’s cheesy, purposefully so.
 There’s a “ball and chain” challenge as well as a “cold feet” challenge.
 The best one?
 They have to use their mouths to find a ring in a giant wedding cake.
 No hands allowed here.

-In the worlds of Rachel Lindsay, “What that mouth do?”
+In the words of Rachel Lindsay, “What that mouth do?”
 Cunnilingus just made it to The Bachelorette!
 We have arrived!
 Rachel, we missed you.
-Bryan also slips in some blue humour when the men jump into cold water, saying, “Don’t worry about shrinkage, guys.
+Bryan also slips in some blue humor when the men jump into cold water, saying, “Don’t worry about shrinkage, guys.
 It happens to the best of us.”

 Advertisement